Himara Revolt of 1596: Background

 Revolutionary action in Himara broke out again after Manthos Papagiannis' death in 1596.

-Metropolitan bishop Athanasius I of Ohrid, an ethnic Greek who originated from Mani, was an influential personality in the area of his religious jurisdiction and took initiatives to stir up in revolt Epirotes and Albanians.
+Metropolitan bishop Athanasius I of Ohrid, an ethnic Greek who originated from Mani, was an influential personality in the area of his religious jurisdiction and took initiatives to stir up in revolt Albanians.
 The Himariotes considered him a saint and showed him full loyalty.
 Himara was among the Greek inhabited regions where revolutionary activity was mainly reported during this period (1571-1621).

 Due to the Ottoman-Venetian peace treaty sign at 1573 various uprisings in the Balkans and especially in Epirus received encouragement by Spain and the Holy Roman Empire.
 As such Athanasius' attempt received the support of the local nobility, scholars, clerics as well as from Greek military figures under the command of western powers.
 Spanish conspirators decided to invite Athanasius I of Ohrid into their plans.
 He was described as "discrete and intelligent".
 In the beginning, Athanasius was uninvolved, until the beginning of 1596 when he offered his cooperation to the Venetian official in Corfu.

 Athanasius sent a letter to the provveditore and captain of Corfu, Angelo Basadonna, in January 1596, about wanting to meet up and discuss "very important things".
-The two had a meeting on 26 January 1596, during which Athanasius spoke of the "miserable state of Christians" and asked for help for a general uprising.
+The two had a meeting on 26 January 1596, during which Athanasius spoke of the "miserable state of Christians" and asked for help for a general uprising to end Ottoman rule.
 Rejected by Venice, he openly joined the Spanish conspirators, who contacted the Neapolitan deputy about this.
 Athanasius sent his minister to Naples to ask for weapons and 2,000 soldiers from Spain, and to establish the whole plan of the uprising.
 He also sent a certain Paniperis, close associate and representative of Himara, to Neaples.
 The Neapolitan vice-king, the Count of Olivares, sent one of his captains, the Albanian stratiot Miguel Bua, to oversee the coastal fortresses of Bari and Otranto, as well as the events that were occurring in Himara, and to get to know the real intents of the people.
 While the Neapolitan captain was in Albania, the Himariots south of Vlorë immediately rose up.
 Bua brought ammunition and equipment for the insurgent inhabitants of Himara, and served as the captain and colonel of 2,000 Albanians.

 Meanwhile, the Venetian ambassador in Naples suspected that the Himariotes received weapons from the Spanish and that they immediately sold them to the Ottomans.
 He also accused Petros Lantzas, a Greek agent that worked for the Spanish, for having organized this.
 Nevertheless those weapons were finally confiscated and sent back to Otranto.

 The Albanian revolt of Himara was part of a range of anti-Ottoman movements in the Western Balkans at the end of the 16th century during the Long Turkish War in areas that extended from Epirus up north to the area of Šibenik (in Croatia).